cogdog/font-awesome-5-menus/readme.txt

 In addition, you can use shortcodes to add icons to your posts and pages, as well as shortcodes to take advantage of the new stacked feature of Font Awesome 5.

-## Installation
+== Installation ==

-Download this repository as a .zip file then upload it as a plugin in your WordPress dashboard.
+1. Upload the plugin files to the `/wp-content/plugins/font-awesome-5-menus` directory, or install the plugin through the WordPress plugins screen directly.

-Then, activate the plugin through the 'Plugins' menu in WordPress.
-Look for a menu item under the **Settings** menu.
+2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Use the Settings->Font Awesome 5 Menus screen to configure the plugin.

-## Frequently Asked Questions
+== Frequently Asked Questions ==

-### Why not use the Official Font Awesome Plugin
+= Why not use the Official Font Awesome Plugin =

 It's great!
 I use it often.
 This one merely makes it possibly to create a WordPress menu of icons only by using CSS class names.
 There are no conflicts.

-### Where can I find all of the available icons?
+= Where can I find all of the available icons? =

 Head over to [the Font Awesome website](https://fontawesome.com/icons "the Font Awesome website") to find a full list of icons available.
 The plugin works with all free icons.

-### How to I add an icon to my menu?
+= How to I add an icon to my menu?  =

 Go to **Appearance** -> **Menus**.
 Use the **Screen** Options tab (upper right) and check the box for CSS Classes to make it available for all menu items.